Skip to main content

 Fundamentals

 You feel the shift.
 It may be a subtle change in your energy, a noticeable difference in your recovery after a workout, or a less tangible alteration in your focus and drive.
-Your lab results might even show a level that seems adequate, yet the lived experience within your own body tells a different story.
+Your lab results might even show a total testosterone level that seems adequate, yet the lived experience within your own body tells a different story.

 This apparent contradiction is where a deeper, more personalized understanding of your biology begins.
 Your unique genetic blueprint plays a profound role in how your cells listen to and utilize testosterone.
 The conversation between your hormones and your tissues is mediated by a complex and elegant system of receptors and binding proteins, each encoded by your DNA.